chaudhariyash10/dynamic-form-app/README.md

 - Add various types of form fields.
 - Set validation rules for form fields, including required fields, minimum/maximum length, and specific formats (e.g., email, phone number).
-- Conditional logic to show/hide fields based on other field values.
 - File upload fields with validation for file type and size.
 - Form submission with error handling and data logging.